 We are active members of the early education community and Providence downcity community!

-The Dr. Pat Feinstein Child Development Center is open forty-nine weeks each year from 7:45 AM to 5:15 PM.
+The Dr. Pat Feinstein Child Development Center is open forty-eight weeks each year from 7:45 AM to 5:15 PM.
 Families may choose from two program options:

 - Full day preschool Monday through Friday 7:45 AM – 5:15 PM